-Bluestone has partners with Veritas Group for innovative debt funding
+Bluestone has partnered with innovative equity and/or debt funding partners

-Viable & sustainable project on merit but we prefer real estate development ; green projects and purchase of a business.
-Banks charge 30% deposit.
+Viable & sustainable projects on merit but we prefer real estate development; green projects and the acquisition of an operating business.

 The decision to accept a project will take a maximum of two weeks.
 Once the Funder has indicated that we would like to proceed it will take up to three (3) months before the money is paid over to the Clients account.
 However, the norm is between 68 and 70 days.